20 Jan VR for Stress and Trauma

 That all stated, while virtual reality technology may be relatively young, its many benefits are worth considering its integration in clinical practice.

-How does Psious virtual reality work as treatments for trauma and stress disorders?
+How does Psious virtual reality work for trauma and stress disorders?

 If patients undergo VR therapy for stress and trauma, different contexts and approaches will be available.
 For example, Psious has designed a setting that places the user in a hill surrounded by mountains and trees to foster a sense of openness.
 Supporting eye desensitization and reprocessing by eye movements (EMDR), the VR technology shows a back-and-forth, pendulum-like focal point movement to facilitate the mitigation of the negative impact caused by a traumatic event.